-All questions used a 5-point scale and referred to the "past year."
-Youth were categorized into one of three groups: (1) never, (2) less frequently than monthly (i.e., once or a few times), and (3) monthly or more often (i.e., a few times a month, a few times a week, every day, or almost every day).
-This categorization grouping was determined prima facie to reflect those who are bullied repetitively and over time (at least monthly) as opposed to those aggressed on less frequently.
+All questions used a 5-point scale and referred to the 'past year'.
+Youth were categorized into one of three groups: 1) never, 2) less frequently than monthly (i.e., once or a few times), and 3) monthly or more often (i.e., a few times a month, a few times a week, every day, or almost every day).
+This categorization grouping was determined prima facie to reflect those who are bullied repetitively and over time (at least monthly) as opposed to those aggressed upon less frequently.